What Is the FINRA Series 7?

 Margin Accounts

 Long margin, short margin, Regulation T requirements, maintenance margins, margin calls.
-These calculations appear frequently and trip up candidates who do not practice them.
+These calculations show up often and trip up anyone who hasn't drilled them.

 Pass Rates and Difficulty

-The Series 7 pass rate of approximately 72% (FINRA) is higher than most professional certification exams.
-Two factors explain this:
+The Series 7 pass rate of approximately 72% (FINRA) runs higher than most professional certification exams.
+Two things explain it:

-- Firm sponsorship filters candidates.
-Firms invest in hiring and training before sponsoring someone for the Series 7.
+1. Firm sponsorship filters candidates.
+Firms put real money into hiring and training before they sponsor anyone for the Series 7.
 Candidates tend to be motivated and supported.

-- Most firms provide study programs.
-Major broker-dealers provide Kaplan, STC, or Knopman Marks study materials as part of onboarding.
+2. Most firms provide study programs.
+Major broker-dealers hand you Kaplan, STC, or Knopman Marks study materials as part of onboarding.

-That said, a 28% failure rate means roughly 1 in 4 candidates fail.
-The consequences of failing can include delayed start dates, reduced compensation, or in some cases, termination.
+Don't let the number fool you, though.
+A 28% failure rate means roughly 1 in 4 candidates fail.
+Failing can mean a delayed start date, reduced compensation, or in some cases termination.
 Take the exam seriously.

 The 72% pass rate makes the Series 7 seem easy compared to the CFA or CPA exams.
 It is not easy.
 The breadth of product knowledge required is substantial, and the options and margin sections require real calculation skills.